devinekask/workflows/docs/combell/01-domain.md

 You can request a license through the academic software website so that you can register your domain for free with Combell.

-Navigate to [Academic Software](https://auth.academicsoftware.be/), enter your Howest e-mail address and click Login
+Navigate to [Academic Software](https://auth.academicsoftware.be/), enter your Howest e-mail address and click `Login`

 Search for the **Combell Webhosting (Linux)**.
 Check, double check and triple check if you have picked the Linux version!

 ![Combell](/img/combell/linux.png)

-Click the Request button to get a license.
+Click on `Request`  to get a license.
 Write down or store the code that appears on the screen, you will need it in the next step.

 WARNING: YOU CAN ONLY REQUEST THE CODE ONCE!